coussej/coussej.github.io/content/post/2016/0114_ReplacingEAVwithJSONBinPostgreSQL.md

 ### Test database setup

-For this comparison, I created a database on a fresh PostgreSQL 9.5 installation on a 80 $ [DigitalOcean](https://www.digitalocean.com/) Ubuntu 14.04 box.
+For this comparison, I created a database on a fresh PostgreSQL 9.5 installation on an 80 $ [DigitalOcean](https://www.digitalocean.com/) Ubuntu 14.04 box.
 After tuning some settings in _postgresql.conf_, I ran [this](https://gist.github.com/coussej/80c385332ce37df6687f) script using psql.

 The following tables were created for representing the data as EAV.